Seraphendipity/SeaBlockCustomPack/README.md

 * Changed "Vehicle: Spidertron remote" from "Shortcuts for 1.1" default to "Enabled (hide remote from inventory)".
 * Added startup setting "Hide burner inserter", default true.
 * Added startup setting "Hide walls and gates", default true.
+* Added startup setting "Wires", default true.
+Enables the Green and Red Wire recipe additions.

 #### Recipes

 * Warehouses require silos.
 * Combinators require red and green wire.
+Configurable in Startup Settings.
 * Repair packs require their previous tier.
 * If burner inserters are enabled, they are an ingredient of the inserter.
 * Steel and electric furnaces require stone and steel furnaces.